olkku45/iridium/example-program.md

 input handling, rendering bindings, audio,  profiling, ecs, networking, miscellaneous dx stuff, allocator utils, more collections (maybe built-in) */

+// package manager "alloy" if we have a package manager

+/*
+possible to infer what imported module / library a function is from? like so: instead of: include::std::Math;
+Math::sin();
+we have:
+include::std::Math;
+sin()
+*/

 // also zero-cost interop with C should be done
 ```